aizhannna/data-projects/README.md

 - VSCode
 - git
 - Pentaho Data Integration (PDI) or any other ETL tool
+- python
 ### Project tasks
-1. Clone the repo and access it using VS Code
+1. Week 1: Clone the repo and access it using VS Code
-2. Load data to PostgreSQL by building ETL using Pentaho DI:
+2. Week 2: Load data to PostgreSQL by building ETL using Pentaho DI:
    - Create DB/DWH to store the data
    - Load raw data to STG (staging)
    - Load dimensions to DWH (Data warehouse)
-3. Next tasks are coming
+3. Week 3: Build models using dbt Core
+   - setup ```dbt Core``` and create new dbt project
+   - define and specify source tables in ```sources.yml```
+   - define `dev` and `prod` profiles in ```profiles.yml``` to deploy respectively to dev/prod schema or databases.
+   - build staging model using [Medallion Architecture](https://i-spark.nl/en/blog/dbt-naming-conventions-and-medallion-architecture/).

-### Task 1: Clone the repo and access it using VS Code
+### Week 1: Clone the repo and access it using VS Code
    **Open VSCode and launch the terminal:**
    - You can open the terminal by pressing ``Ctrl+` `` (backtick) or navigating to `View > Terminal`.
    **Clone the repository:**